steve0-t/arduino_semaphore/README.md

 Commands are case sensitive

+Attributes with single quotes are not yet supported

 Only self closing tags are supported

 Only supported platforms are native, Arduino UNO and Arduino Leonardo (tested on R3, not sure about other versions)